DanWahlin/AngularCLI-ASPNET-Core-CustomersService/README.md

 dotnet watch run
 ```

-2. Open the `Client/src/app/core/services/data.service.ts` file and change the `url` property to `http://localhost:5000/api/messages`
+2. Open the `Client/src/environments/environment.ts` file and change the `apiUrl` property to `http://localhost:5000/api/`

 3. Launch the Angular project by running `ng serve -o`

 4. Note that to do an `ng build` you'll need to open the `Client/angular.json` file and change the `outputDirectory` property to a value of `dist`.

+A few additional notes:

-5. CORS is enabled in the `Startup.cs` file.
+* CORS is enabled in the `Startup.cs` file.
 You'll more than likely want to lock-down some of the settings for it though.
+* Cross-Site Request Forgery (XSRF) is turned on by default for the Web API POST/PUT/DELETE methods.
+You may want to remove the associated attribute from these methods since in a real-world scenario you'd likely implement token authentication
+in the API.